A religious ceremony in my neighborhood

 Seated on a plastic chair in between the Thai, I could not get enough of observing this fascinating ritual.
 As the hours passed by, and curious as they are, many attendees tried to communicate with me.
 Unfortunately, my Thai language skills are too limited to conduct a real in-depth conversation.
 But somehow, I did feel my presence was somehow appreciated.
 A week after my attendance, when I visited my regular Thai hairdresser – also in Santitham, he told me he spotted me at the cremation and even thanked me for attending this religious ceremony.

 In the surrounding streets of Santitham, you could get free food and drinks all day.
 This is an area where many Thai students reside, with countless food stalls and local, non-touristy drinking outlets.
 As for the free distribution of meals and refreshments, this has to do with obtaining merit.
 By doing good for others, you get more merit.
 A sincere Buddhist tries to gain as much of it as possible.
 One can not think of earning in the sense of performing work and being paid for it.
 From Sanskrit, the translation means positive force.
 Merit originates from the result of a constructive act that leads to happiness.

 Combustion lasting many hours

 Finally, at dusk, the actual farewell ritual commenced.
-Everyone who wanted could bring a final greeting at the coffin.
+Everyone who wanted to could bring a final greeting to the deceased holy man at the coffin.
 Afterward, the monks began their ritual chants, and the coffin was set in flames.
 The combustion has taken many hours.
 But like many Thai, I left home after an hour.
 Above all, most of us had been attending this impressive religious ceremony for seven hours.